 Editors work on a copy of the author’s manuscript, usually a Word file, using the track changes function and adding comments to explain any changes or make revision suggestions.
 The author can then go through each of the changes and accept or reject them one by one and make any revisions where necessary.

-Only when the author is completely satisfied with the plot, story structure, characterization, settings, etc. is the manuscript ready for copy-editing.
+Only when the author is completely satisfied with the plot, story structure, characterization, settings, etc. is the manuscript ready for copy editing.
 And nobody, no matter how good, gets all that right with a first draft.
-If the author isn’t 100% happy with all these aspects of the book, then it might be worth considering…

-Development editing, also called substantial editing, structural editing, or full editing, means the book gets a full, substantial, structural, developmental edit.
+Development editing means the book gets a full, substantial, structural, developmental edit.
 This will often include everything that’s involved in proofreading and copy-editing, plus a detailed critique of the essential elements of the story (in the case of a novel), which include:

 - Story structure